classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/google-places.md

 ---

-4. Then Click on Credentials on the Left and Create API Keys and copy it.
+4. Click on Credentials in the left menu, create API Keys, and copy your new API key.

 ---